-- Applicants may only be the Primary Investigators on one (1) Discovery grant application, and co-Investigator on a further one (1) Discovery application in each round (or co-Investigator on two applications if not listed as Primary Investigator). - The applicant must be the Primary Investigator and have the lead role in directing the project. - The level of contribution and role of the Primary Investigator and Co-investigators must be clearly defined on the application form and detailed in the grant application; - The Primary Investigator must be based in Australia for the duration of the funding period.
-Co-investigators and collaborators may be based at overseas. - Co-Investigators should remain active for the duration of the grant. - A CV must be provided for all Co-Investigators; - Applications must demonstrate a collaborative approach and involve new or established collaborations with MND researchers within Australia.
+- Investigators at all academic levels are eligible to submit applications.. - The applicant must be the Primary Investigator and have the lead role in directing the project. - The level of contribution and role of the Primary Investigator and Co-investigators must be clearly defined on the application form and detailed in the grant application; - The Primary Investigator must be based in Australia for the duration of the funding period.
+Coinvestigators and collaborators may be based at overseas. - Co-Investigators should remain active for the duration of the grant. - A CV must be provided for all Co-Investigators (max.
+2 pages per investigator); - Applications must demonstrate a collaborative approach and involve new or established collaborations with MND researchers within Australia.
 Collaboration with researchers based overseas is also encouraged. - Investigators with limited MND experience are strongly encouraged to collaborate with those having more substantial expertise in MND research and/or MND model systems.